GameFoundry/bsf/Documentation/Manuals/Native/scriptObjects.md

 ~~~~~~~~~~~~~

 This ensures that your object is treated properly during assembly refresh.
 Persistent object then needs to handle four different actions, represented by overrideable methods.
 These methods are called in order specified, during assembly refresh.
  - @ref bs::ScriptObjectBase::beginRefresh() "ScriptObject::beginRefresh()" - Called just before the refresh starts.
-The object is still alive here and you can perform needed actions (e.g. saving managed object's contents).
+The object is still alive here and you can use this time to save the contents of the managed object before it is destroyed.
  - @ref bs::ScriptObjectBase::_onManagedInstanceDeleted "ScriptObject::_onManagedInstanceDeleted()" - Called after assembly unload happened and the managed object was destroyed.
 You should override this to prevent the **ScriptObject** itself from being deleted if the assembly refresh is in progress.
 If assembly refresh is not in progress this method should delete the **ScriptObject** as it likely got called due to standard reasons (managed object went out of scope).
  - @ref bs::ScriptObject::_createManagedInstance "ScriptObject::_createManagedInstance()" - Creates the managed instance after new assemblies are loaded.
 You should override this if your managed class is constructed using a constructor with parameters.
 By default this will call **MonoClass::createInstance()** using the parameterless constructor.
  - @ref bs::ScriptObjectBase::endRefresh() "ScriptObject::endRefresh()" - Called after all assemblies are loaded, and after all script interop objects were either destroyed (non-persistent) or had their managed instances re-created (persistent).
 If you stored any data during **ScriptObject::beginRefresh()**, you should restore it here.